mmbman/Katagiri/lay-ordination.md

 title: "Lay Ordination Lectures"
 ---

 Katagiri Roshi gave more than one series of lectures on lay ordination; this series is from 1986.
-It is followed by one or more talks where he was still discussing the Buddhist Precepts.
+The main series is followed by one or more talks where he continued discussing the Buddhist Precepts.

 ---